“I am somebody. You are somebody. And together we are powerful.” – Sanja, Geelong Break Free Group

 As a community, we need to come together and show the council that we care; that we will do what it takes to rescue our beautiful beaches, wetlands, our farms, and our homes.

 P.S.
 In Australia alone, 34 local governments have formally recognised the climate emergency, representing more than 3.5 million people.
 Places like Mornington Peninsula, Noosa, Sydney, Melbourne and Ballarat have all stepped up.
 We’re acting locally, but are part of a movement that’s so much bigger.
-Join our group and be a part of this movement.

 Written by Sanja from the Break Free Geelong group